 - Organizational pain points.

-Here are some examples of how many aviation safety professionals choose to manage KPIs and resources that may help:
+Below are some examples of how many aviation safety professionals choose to manage KPIs.
+Below are free download resources that may help your SMS.

-Aviation SMS auditors will certainly visit your airline or airport and ask how you choose your KPIs.
-Airline safety performance indicators require careful consideration and should be managed as a team.
-Best practices to choose KPIs for the compliant ICAO SMS programs typically include these considerations:
+SMS auditors will certainly visit your operation and ask how you choose your KPIs.
+KPIs for aviation SMS require careful consideration and should be managed as a team.
+Best practices to choose KPIs for compliant ICAO SMS typically include these considerations:

 1. Type of Classification System to Group KPIs